 The Food Bank is open Tuesdays and Fridays, 3:00-6:00 pm.
 Orcas residents needing food may come both days.
 Questions?
 Contact us at 376-4445 or firstname.lastname@example.org.

-Island Market – New Store Hours are 8am-6pm until further notice The Market is monitoring and, at times, limiting the number of people in the store to protect employees and customers.
+Island Market – The Market is monitoring and, at times, limiting the number of people in the store to protect employees and customers.
 Please only come to the store for essentials and team up with friends and neighbors to make one trip instead of many.
 Customers are asked to wait outside if capacity is reached.
 In case you do have to wait a bit, here are some tips:

-– It is still chilly outside.
-Bring something warm to wear
+– If it is still chilly outside, bring something warm to wear

 – Please do not bring your reusable bags at this time

 – There is a hand-washing sink set up just inside the door; Everyone must wash their hands before shopping – The aisles have changed due to the reconstruction project.
 There are maps to help you find your items.
 CLICK HERE for a printable version of the new-store layout to help you with your shopping.

 – Please stay home if you are sick or a family member is sick. – Watch the below video for more tips when shopping at your local grocer: